 The downside to the extra flexibility is that cloud hosting tends to be more expensive than shared hosting.
 Also, if you or your host lose Internet connectivity, you lose access to your data.

 Unless you want to write all the code for your site yourself, you’ll need to rely on a content management system (CMS) to build your website.
 A CMS is a tool that allows you to publish, edit, manage, and maintain content on your site without having any programming knowledge.

-While there are lots of CMS options out there—Wordpress, Wix, and Weebly are popular—it’s a good idea to opt for an open-source rather than a proprietary CMS.
+There are lots of CMS options out there.
+Wordpress, Wix, and Weebly are some of the most popular.
+Keep in mind, though, it’s a good idea to opt for an open-source rather than a proprietary CMS.
 Why?
 First, it’s more affordable.
 Second, it’s portable.
 If you decide to make changes to your site code or switch to a different hosting service, it’s critical that you can access the code or export and move your data.